 Park salary and benefits are highly competitive with those in other leading independent schools.
 For new appointments, salaries reflect experience and training equated to Park’s scales.

 In addition to normal retirement and health benefits, the school offers the following distinctive programs:

 This program supports summer professional work by faculty on a distinctive scale.
 Established in 1989, FACA is supported by a $5.6 million endowment; currently, over 40% of all Park faculty participate in projects annually.
 Grants cover full salary and benefits for group or individual projects selected through a formal review process.

 Under current policy, employees who have been at Park full-time for two years are eligible to receive full tuition remission for their children who attend Park.
 All candidates, including employee children, must meet Park’s standards for admission.
 (During the first two years of employment, faculty may apply for aid through the need-based financial assistance program.)

-Send letter of interest, personal statement, and resume.
+Send letter of interest, personal statement, resume, and list of references.
 Please indicate whether you plan to attend any national recruitment forums.
 Please also indicate whether there are any special circumstances that will affect the timing of your search, availability for interviews, and decisions for the coming year.

 Priscilla Morales, Associate Head of School

 Baltimore, MD 21208